ngeraldi/marine-exotics-global-analysis/README.md

 # marine-non-native-global-analysis
-Code and data for the meta-analysis of marine non-native species
+Code used for the meta-analysis of marine non-native species, which includes two puclications

-See publications
-Anton et al. 2019
+Anton et al. 2019 in Nature ecology and evolution script includes
+  Analysis
+  figuures

+Upcoming publication on effects of non-natvie species and human footprint Analysis
+  Figure 1 -